 The COA is intended to be a “modest” budget.
-Some HSPH students have not been in school for several years and may have developed a lifestyle that is dependent on their level of earnings.
+Some students have not been in school for several years and may have developed a lifestyle that is dependent on their level of earnings.
 Returning to school as a graduate student may require an adjustment to spending habits.
 A more frugal lifestyle may seem like a difficult sacrifice, but should be viewed as a temporary measure that will be well worth the short-term inconvenience.
-To be prepared for your HSPH attendance, consider these recommendations:
+To be prepared for your Harvard Chan School attendance, consider these recommendations:

 - Pay off credit card debt before school begins: Your budget should only include current living expenses.

 - Have a reserve: If you are relocating to Boston, it is critical to have savings to cover these costs as well as for periods of non-enrollment such as the summer.

 - Grocery shop weekly.
 This will reduce your tendency to eat out.

 - Roommates: Sharing the cost of rent is always less expensive than living alone.

 - Inexpensive clothing: For those moving from warmer climates, inexpensive winter clothing can be purchased at local second hand clothing stores, consignment shops, and discount stores.
 Dressing in several layers is warmest so that a few sweaters, a coat, a hat, a pair of gloves, and a pair of waterproof boots can take you through a Boston winter.